Lovor01/makeiteasy-popup/readme.txt

 - 🥉 **Developer friendly**: Hooks for modifications and unopinionated starting CSS.
 - ⏲️ **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions.

+🆕✨ Improved handling of long content in popups.
+Mobile sizing is improved as well.

+⚠️ This is the last version which will support WordPress 6.5 and below.
+I am switching to newer development environment which is WP6.6+ compatible.
+Please open ticket in support section if that's a problem.

 == Installation ==

 = From block editor: =